 Through their reliance on straight lines, landmarks, and large-scale spatial relationships, leylines fall within the field of archaeocartography, which examines the ancient structuring of territories.
 They also intersect with archaeoastronomy when certain alignments appear to incorporate solar or stellar orientations, suggesting an articulation between landscape, human movement, and celestial cycles.

-The terms alignment or symplanicity will be used as appropriate when a connection to an ancient structuring of territory is difficult to establish.
-Finally, the term alignment is most appropriate when a linear sequence of disparate sites, lacking historical or symbolic continuity, results from pure mathematical chance.
+It will be more appropriate to use the term alignment when the connection to an ancient structuring of territory is difficult to establish, or when a linear sequence of disparate sites, lacking historical or symbolic continuity, results from pure mathematical chance.

 In this category